dimovpetar/chat-app/README.md

   use socket.io to emit messages(text, video)

 **Extend the mail goal:**
-  make live chat conversations
+* live chat conversations
-  make the app working on mobile
+* make mobile app as well